-Renewal & Replacement Reserve represents the amount of cash, cash equivalents or investments for Capital Improvements to: i) mitigate risks regarding unanticipated capital expenditures or increases in materials, labor, or other costs from ongoing or planned capital projects; ii) provide for changes in capital expenditure priorities resulting in the advancement or addition of certain capital projects; iii) promote the availability of funds for capital reinvestment for the existing infrastructure intended to limit outages and inability to provide service from equipment or infrastructure failures or as a result of Force Majeure Incidents due to weather events and other occurrences; and iv) ensure reliable service and ameliorate the effects to monthly service rates from unanticipated costs.
+Renewal & Replacement Reserve represents the amount of cash, cash equivalents or investments for Capital Improvements to i) mitigate risks regarding unanticipated capital expenditures or increases in materials, labor, or other costs from ongoing or planned capital projects; ii) provide for changes in capital expenditure priorities resulting in the advancement or addition of certain capital projects; iii) promote the availability of funds for capital reinvestment for the existing infrastructure intended to limit outages and inability to provide service from equipment or infrastructure failures or as a result of Force Majeure Incidents.

-Renewal & Replacement Reserve Target represents the target minimum unappropriated and unencumbered Capital Reserve balance as defined in these Financial Policies.
+Renewal & Replacement Reserve Target represents the target minimum unappropriated and unencumbered Capital Reserve balance as defined in these Financial Management Policies.